512/py/sqrt/README.md

 D.

-head of base is decimal point
+head of base is now at decimal point, so the next character in the answer is the decimal point

    2. <---- next char
  ________